 Those struggling with food addiction in South Florida also engage in grazing behavior, on top of bingeing.
 Grazing consists of returning to pick at food throughout the day and results in a large overall number of calories being consumed even if the quantities eaten at any tone time may be small.

 Fortunately, there is help.
-If you, or a loved one, is struggling with food addiction in South Florida, the Delray Center for Healing can help.
+If you or a loved one are struggling with food addiction in South Florida, the Delray Center for Healing can help.